squid-cache/squid-cache.github.io/Features/CacheManager.rst

 The cache manager is accessed with standard HTTP requests using a special cache_object:// URL scheme.
 Which allows other tools and scripts to easily be written for any special use you may have.

+The cache manager has been extended in [[Squid-3.2]] to allow access from the http:// and https:// URL schemes.
+This opens the cache manager reports directly to the web browser if permitted by SquidConf:http_access security controls.

 == Cache manager CGI configuration ==
 That depends on which web server you're using.
 Below you will find instructions for configuring the CERN and Apache servers to permit ''cachemgr.cgi'' usage.
 || {i} ||''EDITOR'S NOTE: readers are encouraged to submit instructions for configuration of cachemgr.cgi on other web server platforms, such as Netscape.'' ||